SokolskyNikita/pdf-to-markdown-cli/README.md

 ### Troubleshooting

-- If output quality is poor, try enabling `--force` OCR
+- If output quality is poor, try enabling `--force` to ignore existing OCR inside the PDF
 - Ensure correct language settings with `--langs`
-- When using `--llm` and/or `--max`, expect 100 pages to takes 7-10 minutes to process
-- Files over 200MB are not supported (TODO: implement this)
-- Failed conversions should show detailed error messages
+- Failed conversions should show detailed error messages, open an issue on the repo if you think it's an error with the tool

 ### License